Top 10 Diamond Buying Mistakes

 Diamond prices are set by De Beers, which means that there is a relatively fixed wholesale price, and while retail does of course vary, there is no reason that a diamond should be drastically cheaper in another country or even another shop.
 Look out for large discounts too, as some jewellers mark up prices purely to slash them for the appearance of a good deal.

 Make sure that you find a jeweller that you trust, and who is willing to guarantee their assurances and products.
 At Queensmith, we will share our knowledge with you and help you to pick the best diamond and engagement ring or wedding band for your price range.

 Make sure that you have your questions answered by an expert.
-Ideally, a GIA graduate.
-GIA (the Gemological Institute of America, which also functions in the UK) set the diamond-grading standards used throughout the world.
-Ask about your jeweller’s background and accreditation before you meet, and take a look at their certificate in person when you arrive.
+Ideally, a GIA graduate, or a gemmologists with similar credentials.
+The GIA set the diamond-grading standards used throughout the world.
+Ask about your jeweller’s background and accreditation before you meet.

 Picking out a beautiful diamond is just the beginning of the process when designing an engagement ring – or wedding band.
 You will need to pay careful attention to the proportions – you don’t want the stone to be too big or small, or to be set clumsily.
 Make sure the placement and setting complements the diamond, so that they work together in harmony.

 A knowledgeable jeweller, such as our own here at Queensmith, will be able to guide you in picking the right band, and will know exactly how to combine all those crucial elements into a cohesive piece of jewellery that will stand the test of time.
 Our in house design team are able to produce CAD images of our bespoke engagement rings, to any metal work enhances and work in harmony with the centre diamond you select.